-Professor Austin Tate, Director of the Artificial Intelligence Applications Institute (AIAI) at the University of Edinburgh, discusses progress made in AI and what could be in store...
+Professor Austin Tate, Director of the Artificial Intelligence Applications Institute, details the reality, successes and hopes for the future for artificial intelligence...

-The field of artificial intelligence (AI) has been characterised by some very optimistic projections, coupled with an under-estimation of the time and effort needed to produce intelligence in machines.
-The impression many have of AI is gleaned from science fiction where it may be portrayed in a human-like robot such as 'David' in Spielberg's A.I., the crazed 'HAL' in Kubrick's 2001, or super human (and often malevolent) entities such as 'Skynet' in Cameron's Terminator movies.
-Given such a fantasy portrayal it is not surprising that reality may seem a little out of step with expectations.
+he field of artificial intelligence (AI) has been characterised by some very optimistic projections, coupled with an underestimation of the time and effort needed to produce intelligence in machines.
+The impression many have of AI is gleaned from science fiction, where it may be portrayed in a human-like robot - such as David in Spielberg's 'A.I.
+Artificial Intelligence' and the crazed HAL in Kubrick's '2001: A Space Odyssey' - or super human (and often malevolent) entities - for example, 'Skynet' in Cameron's 'Terminator' movies.
+Given such fantastical portrayals, it is not surprising that reality may seem a little out of step with expectations.

-Physical and reasoning aspects of robots both require much work.
-Interacting with the world in a useful way is a big challenge.
-Though we are a still a long way from realistic biped bodies with humanistic movement, great strides have been made in this direction at a number of labs in the last decade.
-A car has driven across the US "hand-free" using sophisticated AI visual processing and vehicle control software and the state of Nevada has now licensed autonomous cars.
-In some US Grand Challenges, autonomous vehicles have driven at high speed over rough terrain.
-Biped robot exoskeletons with AI adaptive systems technology are becoming available and have assisted disabled people in walking again.
+The physical and reasoning aspects of robots both require much work: interacting with the world in a useful way is a big challenge.
+Although we are a still a long way from realistic biped bodies with humanistic movement, great strides have been made in this direction at a number of labs in the last decade.
+For example, a car has driven across the US hands-free using sophisticated AI visual processing and vehicle control software, and the state of Nevada has now licensed autonomous cars.
+Furthermore, in some US Grand Challenges, autonomous vehicles have driven at high speed over rough terrain.
+Biped robot exoskeletons with AI adaptive systems technology are also becoming available, and have assisted disabled people in walking again.

-The intelligence in an AI is normally in the software which runs on a computer.
+The intelligence in an AI is normally in software that runs on a computer.
 There are many very clever, knowledgeable or intelligent programs working on well-defined problem domains and helping people in their everyday lives without them even being aware of it.
-However, brute force systems like the core of IBM's Deep Blue (the chess playing program/computer) do not strike me as very intelligent.
-Rather, they are powerful and able to search many possibilities in a short space of time.
-I would describe as more intelligent the software on board the Deep Space One spacecraft which employed autonomous intelligent planning and control software as it performed its mission.
+However, brute force systems such as the core of IBM's Deep Blue (the chess playing program/computer) do not strike me as very intelligent; rather, they are powerful and able to search many possibilities in a short space of time.
+I would describe as more intelligent, the software on board the Deep Space 1 spacecraft that employed autonomous intelligent planning and control software as it performed its mission.

-In terms of the synergy between increasingly capable computer systems and AI, AI has influenced general programming language design from the very earliest days of computers (e.g., via LISP in the 1950s), and continues to do so, for example in the design of Java.
+In terms of the synergy between increasingly capable computer systems and AI, the latter has influenced general programming language design from the very earliest days of computers (for example via LISP in the 1950s), and continues to do so, such as in the design of Java.
 AI has always been a computation intensive activity, and some techniques have come into their own as computing power has grown.

-This applies very directly to tasks such as speech understanding, visual processing, and other aspects of robotics.
-Improvements in raw computing power also facilitate headline catching AI such as IBM's Watson computer having enough knowledge and information to win over previous champions in the Jeopardy TV quiz in the USA.
+This applies very directly to tasks such as speech understanding, visual processing and other aspects of robotics.
+Improvements in raw computing power also facilitate headline-catching AI, such as IBM's Watson computer having enough knowledge and information to win over previous champions in the 'Jeopardy!'
+TV quiz in the USA.